-“Wired but exhausted” is a recurring description in insomnia communities — tired enough to collapse, but the brain will not shut down.
-This maps to a documented inflammatory pattern: pro-inflammatory cytokines that should peak at night to support sleep consolidation are instead peaking during the day, producing daytime fatigue while removing the nighttime cytokine pattern that consolidates sleep.
+“Wired but exhausted” is a recurring description in insomnia communities — tired enough to collapse, but the brain remains alert.
+This maps to a documented inflammatory timing pattern: in one chronic insomnia study, IL-6 peaked in the evening rather than around 4am, while TNF-α lost its normal circadian rhythm and followed a regular 4-hour daytime rhythm.
+That timing change may contribute to daytime fatigue while weakening the nighttime cytokine pattern linked with sleep consolidation.

-This article covers the inflammatory mechanism behind that experience — the bidirectional loop between inflammation and insomnia, the cytokine timing inversion that produces daytime exhaustion with nighttime hyperarousal, and the evidence that breaking this cycle from the insomnia side reverses the inflammatory load.
+This article covers the inflammatory mechanism behind that experience — the bidirectional relationship between inflammation and insomnia, the cytokine timing change that may contribute to daytime exhaustion with nighttime hyperarousal, and the evidence that improving insomnia can lower selected inflammatory markers.
 For the broader overview of how inflammation disrupts sleep, see the parent article: Inflammatory Sleep Disruption.

 How Does Inflammation Cause Insomnia?

 The relationship between inflammation and sleep is not linear.
 IL-1β and TNF-α are classified as sleep-regulatory substances — at low, physiological concentrations, they promote NREM sleep duration.
-But when concentrations remain elevated chronically, the effect reverses.
-Chronic cytokine elevation fragments NREM, suppresses REM, and increases cortical arousal.
+When inflammatory activity remains elevated or higher-dose, that sleep-regulatory role can become disruptive.
+Experimental sleep-immunity work shows that higher doses can suppress REM and, at high levels, inhibit both NREM and REM.

 The meta-analytic evidence supports this relationship in humans.
 Irwin et al. (2016) analyzed 72 studies with over 50,000 participants and found that chronic sleep disturbance was associated with elevated IL-6 (effect size 0.20) and CRP (effect size 0.12).
 These are modest individual effect sizes, but they are consistent across study designs and populations — and they represent sustained, low-grade inflammation rather than an acute immune response.